Ilkeston-Electronics/OpenSwitcher/README.md

 * Q2 and Q3 are sel0 / sel1 sensor lines.
 Only sel0 sensor line is used at the time of writing.
 * Q1 base is connected to relay coil Upon a base positive voltage, coil - GND goes low resistance, switching on the relay.
 * J1 is J_RST_LINE.
 Pin 1 default not connected.
 Pin 2 monitors keyboard reset line.
 If high, returns low to microcontroller.
 If using / testing without keyboard reset line connected, jumper to pin 1 to stop automatic rebooting and eeprom writing of microcontroller.
-* JP1 is manual override.
-Default jumper - unconnected or 2-3.
-If 1-2 is linked, this sets permanent swap of DF0 and DF1, disabling long-press reset to switch modes.
+* JP1 is used as part of a latching relay system.
+Link points marked on board if using a latching relay

 # Optional bare minimum configuration
 If you fit CIA socket and underside pins and nothing else, you can fit header pins to the middle pins of the relay and it will function like a traditional manual switch.